January 15, 2015

 For most patients it is a very important therapy goal to walk again.
 Primarily, the Lokomat offers a functional walking pattern under facilitated conditions.
 With the help of the body weight support and the guidance force, patients are able to train the whole walking movement pattern in a state of rehabilitation, where otherwise it would be impossible.

 The intensity of the training stimulus can be easily defined with body weight support, speed (number of repetitions), duration and guidance force.
-This guarantees individual and adequate input to the patient and positively affects the patient’s endurance and musculoskeletal situation.
+This guarantees individual and adequate input to the patient and positively affects the patient’s endurance .
 Despite all this, the Lokomat remains a tool whose use should be reduced as soon as the patient is able to walk independently.

-Furthermore, the Lokomat offers several secondary benefits: dynamic verticalization helps to reduce all the physical problems connected with inactivity (e.g. calcification, contractures, etc.).
+Furthermore, we consider the possibility that the Lokomat might offer secondary benefits: dynamic verticalization helps to reduce all the physical problems connected with inactivity (e.g. calcification, contractures, etc.).

 To have the feeling of being upright and walk is a new movement experience, especially for patients, who have been sitting in a wheelchair for a very long time.

-This has a great psychological impact on the patient.
+This may have a psychological impact on the patient.
 Chronic patients often are in a state where it is very unlikely that they independently walk again.
-Thus, we are training chronic patients in the Lokomat so they can take advantage of the secondary benefits.
+Thus, we are training chronic patients in the Lokomat so they might take advantage of the possible secondary benefits.

 Unlike gait training without the assistance of robotics, the Lokomat allows the operating clinician to observe the patient’s motion sequence more easily and from another perspective, and to intervene whenever necessary.
 Gait training becomes less personnel intensive and less burdensome for the clinicians.